 Chicken Broth – you can also use vegetable broth, for a vegetarian soup.

-The dumplings in this soup are very interesting (one of them is pictured on the spoon in the photo below).
-They call it a dough in the recipe, but it’s really more of a thick batter, which kind of surprised me.
+The dumplings in this soup are very interesting!
+They call it a dough in the recipe, but it’s really more of a thick batter.
 They are a nice addition to the soup and add a bit of bulk to the soup, making it more filling, which is especially nice when enjoying it as a dinner soup.

 - 1/3 cup all-purpose flour

-- 1/2 tsp. kosher salt (bit less if using table salt)
+- 1/2 teaspoon kosher salt, a bit less if using table salt or salted butter

 - 1 small head cauliflower, large stem removed, cut into small florets